JasselD/JasselNotes/Y2S2/ENEL611/VLANs/VLAN Definition.md

 - Devices within a VLAN communicate anywhere (different switches, different floors) and still be part fo the same VLAN
 - Flexibility:
 	- Devices can be anywhere (different switches, different floors) and still be part of the same VLAN

+Example Setup
+- 3-Floor Building with switches on each floor
+- VLANs span all three floors:
+	- VLAN 2 (IT) -> Network: 10.0.2.0/24
+	-